CS3219-AY2324S1/ay2324s1-course-assessment-g06/docs/APIEndpoints.md

 | GET         | `/api/room/:roomId`        | Retrieve room information by ID               | -               | - | None | N |
 | POST        | `/api/code/run`            | Run user submitted code                       | `x-access-token`| `code, input, language, fileName` | None | N |

+---
+That concludes our guide to the API endpoints used in PeerPrep.
+We hope this guide has been helpful in understanding the various endpoints and their purposes.

+Remember, when testing these endpoints, ensure you have the necessary permissions and provide the correct headers and parameters.

+🌟 Don't forget to star the repo if you find PeerPrep exciting and useful!

+Thank you for visiting, and happy coding!

+-CS3219 Team G06